Workable Solutions Step-by-step Troubleshooting

 3. Back Up C Drive Data

 A simple Ctrl C + V or Windows backup software can both work for C drive data backup.
+If you prefer a step-by-step guide, follow this tutorial page for help:

-4. Download OS Migration Tool
+4. Download the OS Migration Tool

 Free Download